davefowler/melcurial/README.md

 ### Highlights
 - **start**: create or reset your personal workspace branch (defaults to your name).
 Mel sanitizes it into a safe branch name.
 - **save**: stage, commit, rebase on latest main, and push your branch.
-- **publish**: run tests, fast‑forward merge your branch into main, push, and rebase your branch back onto main.
+- **publish**: fast‑forward merge your branch into main, push, and rebase your branch back onto main.
+Teams can run tests via `pre_publish` hooks.
 - **reset**: hard‑reset your workspace branch back to main's tip and force‑push.
 - **sync**: one‑shot “save/stash, update with main via rebase or merge, push”.
 - **update**: alias of `pull`; in docs for non‑engineers we recommend `update` over `pull`.